-- (b) According to the information and explanations given to us, there are no undisputed dues in respect of provident fund, employees' state insurance, income tax, duty of customs, goods and services tax and cess as at March 31, 2022 which were outstanding for a period of more than six months from the date they became payable. - (c) According to the information and explanations given to us and the records of the Company examined by us, there are not any dues of income tax, as at March 31, 2022 and which have been deposited on account of a dispute. - (viii) According to the information and explanations given to us and based on examination of the records of the Company, no income has been surrendered or disclosed as income during the year. - (ix) (a) According to the information and explanations given to us and based on examination of the records of the Company, the Company has not defaulted in repayment of loans or borrowings to any financial institution or bank or dues to debenture holders except for the following instances of defaults in repayment of principal and interest amount.
-The Company did not have any loans or borrowings from government during the year. - (b) The Company is not declared a willful defaulter by any Bank or Financial Institution or other lender. - (c) The Company did not raise any money by way of initial public offer or further public Offer (including debt instruments) and in our opinion and according to the information and explanations given to us, the term loans have been applied for the purposes for which they were raised. - (d)As explained to us no funds were raised on short term basis have been utilized for long term purposes. - (e)As explained to us the company has taken funds interest free from its holding company on account of to give loans to one of the entities - (f)As explained to us the company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies.
-Reference Note 31 The company has created a charge on its fixed assets against NCD issued by holding company(Reliance Infrastructure Ltd) in 2018-19. - (x) (a) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and in our opinion and according to the information and explanations given to us, the term loans have been applied for the purposes for which they were raised.
+- (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of tax deducted at source, goods and service tax, and is regular in depositing undisputed statutory dues, including provident fund, income tax, and other material statutory dues, as applicable, with the appropriate authorities. - (b) According to the information and explanations given to us, there are no undisputed dues in respect of provident fund, employees' state insurance, income tax, duty of customs, goods and services tax and cess as at March 31, 2024 which were outstanding for a period of more than six months from the date, they became payable. - (c) According to the information and explanations given to us and the records of the Company examined by us, there are not any dues of income tax, as at March 31, 2024 and which have been deposited on account of a dispute. - (viii) According to the information and explanations given to us and based on examination of the records of the Company, no income has been surrendered or disclosed as income during the year. - (ix) (a) According to the information and explanations given to us and based on examination of the records of the Company, the Company has not defaulted in repayment of loans or borrowings to any financial institution or bank or dues to debenture holders except for the following instances of defaults in repayment of principal and interest amount.
+The Company did not have any loans or borrowings from government during the year. - (b) The Company is not declared a willful defaulter by any Bank or Financial Institution or other lender. - (c) The Company did not raise any money by way of initial public offer or further public Offer (including debt instruments) and in our opinion and according to the information and explanations given to us, the term loans have been applied for the purposes for which they were raised. - (d)As explained t us no funds were raised on short term basis have been utilized for long term purposes. - (e)As explained to us the company has not raised funds from holding company any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures. - (f)As explained to us the company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies. - (x) (a) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and in our opinion and according to the information and explanations given to us, the term loans have been applied for the purposes for which they were raised.